go73/testify-extra/README.md

 -----------------------------
 Testify's `Equal()` implementation uses [`reflect.DeepEqual(...)`](https://github.com/stretchr/testify/blob/v1.8.0/assert/assertions.go#L66) to check for equality.
-This makes sense when comparing most values, however there are certain types that are semantically equivalent even though they are not strictly equal using this method.
+This is a sensible default for Go values, however there are certain types that are semantically equivalent even though they are not strictly equal using this method.

-In such cases, the de facto standard is to use an `Equal(T) bool` method to define semantic equivalence.
+In such cases, the de facto approach is to have the type implement its own definition of semantic equivalence in an `Equal(T) bool` method.
 This is used within the Go standard library:

 - [net.IP](https://pkg.go.dev/net#IP.Equal)
 - [time.Time](https://pkg.go.dev/time#Time.Equal)